BZoennchen/supercollider-book/intro.md

 Looking at the big cities in the U.S., around 1975, one can observe two groups of radical left-wing artists.
 The one who wanted to change material realities by collective activism and the one who wanted to change peoples minds.
 While the first group embraced bureaucracy, hierachies and organizations, the second believed in doing away with all of those things and turning instead to small-scale technologies, LSD, etc.
+But drugs without reason are like an escape kit without an instruction manuel.

+>Taking MDMA is like improving [Microsoft] Windows: no matter how much tinkering Bill [Gates] does, MS Windows will always be shit because it is built on top of the rickety structure of DOS -- Mark Fisher

+Fisher argues that taking ecstasy will always fuck up in the end because the human operating system has not been taken out of the dismantled.

-This split was damaging because in a communal system built around shared consciousness people with charisma start to lead and cultural norms kick in.
+In the end, this split was damaging because in a communal system built around shared consciousness people with charisma start to lead and cultural norms kick in.
 Distributing resources seem to rely on negotiation thus bureaucracy.
 The collective drive lost its strength and a mood of disillusion spread across artists.
 They did no longer try to change existing power structures and material realities but critiqued the status quo via personal expressions.